 If you’re in the U.S., make sure you know and follow the Federal Trade Commission (FTC) guidelines.
 Understand that influencers must disclose that they’re posting due to a relationship with you and/or your business.
 This summer, Warner Bros was slapped with a deception charge by the FTC after paying YouTuber PewDiePie thousands of dollars to play their videos games on his channels without disclosing that money had changed hands.
 Bring in your legal team to review the influencer posts if necessary.
 It’s not worth the risk.

 Now that you’ve learned our best practices for managing influencers, do you have any other suggestions?
-Let us know by tweeting us your tips @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your tips.